Gavin-M8/startup/README.md

 ### Elevator pitch

-If you've ever felt your inner chef egging you to try something new in the kitchen, Recipes?
-Please gets you halfway there.
+If you've ever felt your inner chef egging you to try something new in the kitchen, Recipes Please gets you halfway there.
 This application allows users to generate, experiment with, and save unique recipes!
 Users can generate recipes from an existing library of ingredients, or they can add their own.
-Recipes?
-Please will cook up sweet combinations that might just become your favorites!
+Recipes Please will cook up sweet combinations that might just become your favorites!

 ### Design